German School Nairobi

 The German School Nairobi (Deutsche Schule Nairobi) is a German international school in Nairobi, Kenya.
 As of 2015 there are 182 students from 30 countries.
 The school has a twelve-year programme from primary school to upper secondary.
 The German School Society of Nairobi was founded in 1964 and the school itself was founded in 1969.

+The school is also called the Michael Grzimek Schule and is named after the German wildlife conservationist Michael Grzimek who died in an aircrash in the Serengeti area.